lightning/bolts/09-features.md

 above can be found in [BOLT #1: The `init` Message](01-messaging.md#the-init-message).

 ## Rationale

-There is no _even_ bit for `initial_routing_sync`, as there would be little
-point: a local node can't determine if a remote node complies, and it must interpret the flag, as defined in the initial spec.

 Note that for feature flags which are available in both the `node_announcement` and [BOLT 11](11-payment-encoding.md) invoice contexts, the features as set in